Scarlett Bordeaux Gets Dirty In Gold String Bikini At Sunset: ‘I Just Need You’

 “I am really going to miss you and Kross on TV.
 You two have such a great friggin act.
 I look forward to yall’s return.
 You look amazing,” a fourth follower wrote.

-Scarlett regularly treats her Instagram followers to sexy pictures of herself, and they reward her efforts with plenty of praise.
-The Inquisitr previously reported that she shared a shot of herself emerging from the ocean in a wet cropped top and bottoms of a black two-piece.
+Scarlett regularly treats her Instagram audience to sexy pictures of herself, and they reward her efforts with plenty of praise.
+The Inquisitr previously reported that she shared a shot of herself emerging from the ocean in a wet cropped top and black bottoms.